Mastering Material Design 3: The Complete Guide to Theming in Flutter

 Unfortunately, there is no one-size-fits-all way to determine which property of the ColorScheme the widget uses because they use different color properties for their default color.
 The primary sources for learning these are a) the Flutter source code and b) the documentation.

 You won’t always find the answer in the documentation, so look at the widget’s source code.
-Flutter is open-source; you can view the source code for any widget to see exactly how it works.
-Simply ctrl+click (or cmd+click on macOS) on the widget name in your editor if you are using an IDE like VSCode or Android Studio, and it should take you to the definition in the source code.
+Flutter is open-source.
+You can view the source code for any widget to see exactly how it works.
+Simply ctrl+click (or cmd+click on macOS) on the widget name in your editor if you are using an IDE like VSCode or Android Studio.
+This should take you to the definition in the source code.

 class _TextButtonDefaultsM3 extends ButtonStyle {